-These are fearless and generous folks who serve on our Board of Directors.
-The Board is comprised of nine owners who help to govern our co-op.
+Meet our Board!
+The Board of Directors is comprised of 11 owners who help to govern our co-op.
 The Board meets monthly with our General Manager, who reports directly to the board.

 Patrick Finan- President